 The Company enters into certain foreign exchange hedge contracts to reduce its risk from exchange rate fluctuations associated with receivables, payables, loans and firm commitments denominated in certain foreign currencies that arise primarily as a result of its operations outside the U.S. The Company enters into certain interest rate contracts to help manage its exposure to interest rate fluctuations.
 The Company also enters into certain natural gas futures contracts to hedge price fluctuations for a portion of its anticipated domestic purchases.
-The maximum length of time in which the Company hedges its exposure to the variability in future cash flows for forecasted transactions is generally 12 months.
+The maximum length of time in which the Company hedges its exposure to the variability in future cash flows for forecasted transactions is generally 12 to 18 months.

-During the three months ended April 1, 2006, the amount recognized in earnings related to cash flow hedges that were ineffective was not significant.
-The aggregate reclassification from other comprehensive income to earnings for settlement or ineffectiveness was a net loss of \$1.3 million and \$2.3 million during the quarters ended April 1, 2006 and April 2, 2005, respectively.
-A net loss of approximately \$3.2 million is expected to be reclassified from other comprehensive income to earnings within the next 12 months.
+During the three and six months ended July 1, 2006, the amount recognized in earnings related to cash flow hedges that were ineffective was not significant.
+The aggregate reclassification from other comprehensive income to earnings for settlement or ineffectiveness was a net gain of \$.3 million and a net loss of \$1 million during the three and six months ended July 1, 2006, respectively.
+This reclassification was a net loss of \$1.3 million and \$3.6 million during the three and six months ended July 2, 2005, respectively.
+A net loss of approximately \$4.2 million is expected to be reclassified from other comprehensive income to earnings within the next 12 months.